Novelda

 Novelda ([noˈvɛlda], [nuˈvɛldɛ]; [noˈβelda]) is a town located in the province of Alicante, Spain.
 As of 2009, it has a total population of 27,135 inhabitants.

 Novelda has important quarries and mines of marble, limestone, silica, clay and gypsum.
 It is a major centre of the marble industry.

-It was probably settled by Greeks, although it was controlled by Carthaginians and Romans.
-Some centuries later it was conquered from the Moors by a son of Ferdinand III of Castile.
+It was probably settled by Greeks, although it was controlled by Carthaginians, Romans and Al Andalus.
+Some centuries later it was conquered by a son of Ferdinand III of Castile.

-Places of tourist interest in Novelda include the monastery of Santa María Magdalena (dated from the 19th century), which has a church designed by a disciple of Antoni Gaudí, the Moorish castle of the Mola, with its unique triangular tower, and the Museum of Modernism.
+Places of tourist interest in Novelda include the monastery of Santa Maria Magdalena (dated from the 19th century), which has a church designed by a disciple of Antoni Gaudí, the Moorish castle of the Mola, with its unique triangular tower, and the Museum of Modernism.
 This is a well preserved art nouveau house with original artifacts from the 1920s.
 The house itself is a work of art.
 The House-Museum is located in a modernist building designed by Pedro Cerdan Martinez (1863-1947) and is now a centre for modernist research and promotion.
 There are also several natural and salty lakes to visit in the surroundings.